missionpinball/mpf-docs/tutorial/5_add_a_display.rst

 active slide on the display.

 So first let's create the slide.
-There are several ways to do this, so we're just going to show you one way here and then you can read the full documentation on :doc:`slides </displays/slide/index>` later.
+There are several ways to do this, so we're just going to show you one way here and then you can read the full documentation on :doc:`slide </displays/slides/index>` later.

 In MPF, all slides have names.
 You can define slides in the ``slides:`` section of the config.
 So let's create a slide called "welcome_slide", like this: